 Fingal at once arose in arms.
 Thrice he reared his dreadful voice.
 Cromla answered around.
 The sons of the desert stood still.
-They bent their blushing faces to earth, ashamed at the presence of the king.
+They bent their blushing faces to the earth, ashamed at the presence of the king.
 He came, like a cloud of rain in the day of the sun, when slow it rolls on the hill, and fields expect the shower.
+Silence

-Silence attends its slow progress aloft; but the tempest is soon to arise.
+\ The custom of encouraging men in battle with extempore rhymes, has been carried down almost to our own times.
+Several of these war songs are extant, but the most of them are only a group of epithets, without either beauty or harmony, utterly destitute of poetical merit. attends its slow progress aloft: but the tempest is soon to arise.
 Swaran beheld the terrible king of Morven.
 He stopped in the midst of his course.
 Dark he leaned on his spear, rolling his red eyes around.
-Silent and tall he seemed as an oak on the banks of Lubar, which had its branches blasted of old by the lightning of heaven.
-It bends over the stream: the grey moss whistles in the wind: so stood the king.
+Silent and tall he seemed, as an oak on the banks of Lubar, which had its branches blasted of old by the lightning of heaven.
+It bends over the stream : the grey moss whistles in the wind : so stood the king.
 Then slowly he retired to the rising heath of Lena.
 His thousands pour around the hero.
-Darkness gathers on the hill!
+Darkness gathers on the hill !

 Fingal, like a beam from heaven, shone in the midst of his people.
 His heroes gather around him.
 He sends forth the voice of his power.
-"Raise my standards on high; spread them on Lena's wind, like the flames of an hundred hills!
+"Raise my standards on high; spread them on Lena's wind, like the flames of an hundred kills!
 Let them sound on the winds of Erin, and remind us of the fight.
-Ye sons of the roaring streams, that pour from a thousand hills, be near the king of Morven! attend to the words of his power!
-Gaul strongest arm of death!
+Ye sons of the roaring streams, that pour from a thousands hills, be near the king of Morven! attend to the words of his power!
+Gaul, strongest arm of death !
 O Oscar, of the future fights!
 Connal, son of the blue shields of Sora!
-Dermid of the dark-brown hair!
-Ossian king of many songs, be near your father's arm!"
-We reared the sun-beam of battle; the standard of the king!
+Dermid, of the darkbrown hair!
+Ossian, king of many songs, be near your father's arm !"
+We reared the sunbeam \ of battle; the standard of the king !
 Each hero exulted with joy, as, waving, it flew on the wind.
 It was studded with gold above, as the blue wide shell of the nightly sky.
-Each hero had his standard too; and each his gloomy men!
+Each hero had his standard too; and each his gloomy men !

 "Behold," said the king of generous shells, "how Lochlin divides on Lena!
 They stand like broken clouds on a hill; or an half-consumed grove of oaks; when we see the sky through its branches, and the meteor passing behind!
-Let every chief among the friends of Fingal take a dark troop of those that frown so high: Nor let a son of the echoing groves, bound on the waves of Inistore!"
+Let every chief, among the friends of Fingal, take a dark troop of those that frown so high: Nor let a son of the echoing groves, bound on the waves of Inistore!"

 "Mine," said Gaul, "be the seven chiefs, that came from Lano's lake."
 "Let Inistore's dark king," said Oscar, "come to the sword of Ossian's son."
 "To mine the king of Iniscon," said Connal, "heart of steel!"
-"Or Mudan's chief or I," said brownhaired Dermid, "shall sleep on clay-cold earth."
+"Or Mudan's chief, or I," said brown-haired Dermid, "shall sleep on clay-cold earth."
 "My choice, though now so weak and dark, was Terman's battling king; I promised with my hand to win the hero's dark-brown shield."
-"Blest and victorious be my chiefs," said Fingal of the mildest look.
-"Swaran, king of roaring waves, thou art the choice of Fingal!"
+"Blest and victorious be my chiefs," said Fingal, of the mildest look, "Swaran, king of roaring waves, thou art the choice of Fingal!"

-^{} Fingal's standard was distinguished by the name of swebeam; probably on account of its bright colour, and its being studded with gold.
+\ Fingal's standard was distinguished by the name of sun-beam; probably on account of its bright colour, and its being studded with gold.
 To begin a battle is expressed, in old composition, by lifting of the sun-beam.